IBM/proactive-healthcare-management-cpd-aws/README.md

 1. Healthcare data is dumped into a S3 bucket on AWS.
 1. A producer lambda function is triggered to encrypt the data and stream it to AWS Kinesis.
-1. A machine learning model is trained in IBM Cloud pak for Data Watson Studio using Guided ML (Modeler Flow) and the model is deployed in Watson Studio Machine Learning.
+1. A machine learning model is trained in IBM Cloud pak for Data Watson Studio using SPSS Modeler and the model is deployed in Watson Studio Machine Learning.
 1. A consumer lambda function reads the data from kinesis streams.
 1. The consumer function invokes the model from Watson Studio Machine Learning with the data received from kinesis streams.
 1. The data streamed from the kinesis along with the predictions received from the Watson Studio Machine Learning are then visualized in AWS CloudWatch.